mbucknell/etl-nwis/README.md

 * Drop the indexes on the nwis result swap table, populate with transformed data, and rebuild the indexes. (transformResult.sql)

+* Drop the indexes on the nwis r\_detect\_qnt\_int swap table, populate with transformed data, and rebuild the indexes. (transformResDetectQntLmt.sql)

 * Drop the indexes on the nwis summary swap tables, populate with transformed data, and rebuild the indexes. (createSummaries.sql)

 * Drop the indexes on the nwis code lookup swap tables, populate with transformed data, and rebuild the indexes. (createCodes.sql)